Jupiter Inlet Light: History

 The lighthouse was initially designed by Lieutenant George Gordon Meade.
 Later, Lt.
 William Raynolds, who succeeded Meade as head of the 4th and 7th Lighthouse Districts, improved the strength of the lighthouse with a double wall design.
 The lighthouse and oil house construction was accomplished by Captain Edward Yorke, who arrived December 31, 1859 and completed the tower in May 1860.
 It was lit July 10, 1860.

 A Weather Bureau station and signal station were established on the lighthouse grounds in 1889.
 Passing ships were signaled during the day by semaphore (flags) and at night by flares.
 In 1890 the Naval wireless telegraph station was established on the Reservation.
 It was not until 1925 that it was discovered that a mistake had been made on the original survey; the Lighthouse Reservation actually covered 113.22 acres.

 In 1930 the acreage was increased to 121.95 and held the tower, a keeper's house, a radio beacon, power house and several outbuildings.
+In 1917 the lighthouse was transfer from the Department of Commerce to the Navy for the duration of the first world war.

 The U.S. Navy acquired 8.4 acres of the Reservation from the US Government and by 1936 the Navy was operating a Radio Compass Station at Jupiter as an aid to navigation.
 The station broadcast weather information and monitored distress signals as well as naval ship-to-shore and aircraft frequencies.

 On July 1, 1939 all US lighthouses became the responsibility of the U.S. Coast Guard.
 In the same year, the US Navy established an Intelligence Listening Post at the Naval Radio Station and constructed the barracks building for naval personnel and their families.

 By July 1940, the Navy's Radio Detection Finding Station, known as "Station J", came online.
 This secret installation was designed to intercept German U-boat radio messages and warn Allied ships and help US forces attack enemy vessels.
 Station J was able to pinpoint the names and locations of the submarines.
 In May 1943, 30 German submarines were destroyed, and in June another 37.
 Most had been located by the men of Station J.